General Cultural courses | AP School Of Arts Skip to main content

 The following information applies to the Classical department, please visit this page for the Jazz programme.

-In the Vademecums you find practical information about these subjects.
+In the Studyguides you find practical information about these subjects.

-You will be challenged from both a micro and macro perspective to examine your individual profile and that of the music world around you, and you will learn to situate both within (western) history, society and cultural heritage.
-Furthermore, you will acquire the necessary tools and practical knowledge to position and organize yourself within the profession after your study.
-Critical reflection and research form a substantial component of the courses throughout the bachelor’s and master’s level programmes.
-Each new insight you gain from research in the artistic field will, without doubt, contribute to a better-founded interpretation of your repertoire, or constitute a building-block or inspiration for new creations.
+You will be challenged to look from micro and macro perspectives at your individual profile and at the music world around it, and you will learn to situate both within (Western) history, society and cultural heritage.
+Moreover, you will be taught the necessary tools and practical knowledge to position and organize yourself professionally after your programme.
+Reflection and research are a substantial part of the package throughout the bachelor-master programme.
+After all, any newly acquired insight based on research in the artistic field is a contribution to a more well-founded interpretation of your repertoire, or a building block or inspiration for new creations.
+The broad perspective allows for an intercultural and interdisciplinary approach within certain courses.
+For example, the courses Introduction to the Arts & Humanities and Entrepreneurship are taught across the programmes, where, as a Music programme student, you take classes together and carry out assignments with colleagues from Drama, Dance or Visual Arts.

-In the bachelor’s study, you will first be given an overview of western music history from antiquity to today.
-From the third year of the bachelor’s course onwards, you can choose modules which allow you to focus more intensely on certain topics from music history.
-Introduction to the Arts and Humanities offers you a general cultural and art-history framework in which important events and evolutions from primarily western cultural history (pre-history to contemporary art) merge and are explored.
+In the bachelor programme, you will first receive an overview of Western music history from ancient times to the present day.
+From bachelor 3 you can zoom in on certain capita selecta from music history through modules.
+Introduction to the arts & humanities offers you a general cultural and art history framework in which important events and evolutions in (mainly Western) cultural history from prehistory to contemporary art are reviewed and explored.
+In your bachelor programme you will learn the principles of research on music.

-Most lessons for the General Cultural Courses are taught on a per-discipline basis.
-However, as the personal perspective and the individual character of the assignments become more important, individual coaching will assume a greater role.
-Students in the second level of Research will receive tutoring, for example, and the classroom lessons which form part of Introduction to the Music Profession will be followed by an individually-monitored assignment which is designed to challenge you to find your own individual profile and future self.
+Most of the lessons in the professional area of General Cultural Formation are taught in groups, but as the personal perspective and individual nature of the assignments become more important, individual coaching also takes on a greater role.
+For example, from the second level onwards, Artistic Research works with tutoring and the class series in Artist in Society is followed by an individually monitored assignment in which you are explicitly challenged to search for your individual profile and future image.

 CREATIVE (FINAL)PROJECT